samaita/samaita/README.md

 💪 On a mission to optimize resources, high code quality and keeping costs low. 💸

-🖥️ From designing scalable server-side applications to forging secure backend infrastructures, I'm on my continuos learning path the art of backend. 🌟
+🖥️ I'm on my continuos learning path the art of backend, Designing scalable server-side applications and make it secure. 🔒

 👣 Through my journey, I've met various precious insights and solutions that I'm eager to share with you. 📤

-🤝 If you have same interest or just want to say hi, let's connect on [LinkedIn]([https://www.linkedin.com/in/your-profile](https://www.linkedin.com/in/gary-almas-samaita/)). 🌌
+🤝 If you have same interest or just want to say hi, let's connect on [LinkedIn](https://www.linkedin.com/in/gary-almas-samaita/). 🌌

 📬 Reach out to me at [garysamaita@gmail.com](mailto:garysamaita@gmail) for business inquiry. 🎇